marklister/product-collections/README.md

 ##Product Collections
 -------------

+[![Build Status](https://travis-ci.org/marklister/product-collections.png)](https://travis-ci.org/marklister/product-collections)

 ###Introduction

-[![Build Status](https://travis-ci.org/marklister/product-collections.png)](https://travis-ci.org/marklister/product-collections)

-**product-collections** is a Scala collection designed to hold tuples.

-use **product-collections** to manipulate tabular data while

- - retaining type safety.
- - writing idiomatic scala

-**product-collections** is
- - minimalistic.
- - marries two existing scala constructs: Products, and Collections, in the obvious way.

-**product-collections** has a very neat and typesafe CSV reader/parser:  `CsvParser[String,Int].parseFile("sample.csv")`
+**Product-collections** is a Scala collection designed to hold tuples.
+Use it to manipulate tabular data while retaining type safety and writing idiomatic scala.
+Product-collections is minimalistic and marries two existing scala constructs: Products, and Collections, in the obvious way.
+Product-collections has a very neat and type safe CSV reader/parser.

-I wrote **product-collections** in response to the data requirements of an internal project.
-I found the alternatives
- - too complex.
- - too heavy.
- - too academic.
- - insufficiently type safe.

 ###Contents

  - [Introduction](#introduction)
  - [Contents](#contents)